fbef0102/Game-Private_Plugin/README.md

     * 1-Year warranty since deal, fix any bug for free
       * Exception: Bug is caused by other plugin conflict.
       * If the updated version has new extra content, add small payment, no need to re-buy full price again
+      * 🟥 You are free to modify source code for your convenience, but this will void the warranty.
     * Privacy Policy, other people will never know our deal
     * Provide source code, don't distribute or share
   </details>